Visitors guide

 Words and images

 The title of these two rooms comes from René Magritte, who described in a 1929 text titled “Les mots et les images” the poetic use to which he was putting objects and their names in his work.
 Almost a century later, this turn of phrase by the Surrealist painter invites us to discover the diversity of formal vocabularies artists have developed over time.
 The works on view here represent a few of them, both suggesting words that translate thoughts and playing with perceptual illusions that alter and transmute forms and meanings.
 As an introduction, visitors pass through RENÉE GREEN’s Space Poem that is made up of coloured flags sporting lines of a poem written by Laura Riding in the 1930s.
 In the work of CHÉRIF and SILVIE DEFRAOUI, writing is cut horizontally to become both sign and decoration.
-LOUISE NEVELSON, on the other hand, combines familiar objects to produce new forms while neutralising their initial function by painting them black.
 Certitudes arise and then crumble in MARKUS RAETZ’s anamorphoses, a distortion also found in the works of GIUSEPPE PENONE, who analyses the mysteries of vision and its representation.
-The series of sculptures by WILLIAM KENTRIDGE creates a vocabulary of objects taken from his previous work.
-When turned over to the gaze of the viewer, the subjectivity of the artist reveals its universal potential by creating, in a way, the elements of a language.

 Room 12